 I collaborate

 I enjoy working with great people.
 There’s always something to learn from each other.
-Together, we can achieve more, and with some luck, 1+1 can be much more than 2.
+Together, we can achieve more, and with some synergy, 1+1 can be much greater than 2.

 I listen

-All interesting problems operate across a number of context layers.
-My process is to listen, digest, clarify, abstract, then share back.
+All interesting problems operate across multiple context layers.
+My process is to listen, digest, clarify, abstract, and then share back.
 Effective contribution starts with active listening.

 I prefer plain language over jargon

-Jargon can be a barrier for newcomers.
-I prefer using straightforward terms.
+Jargon can create barriers for newcomers.
+I prefer using straightforward, accessible terminology.

 I own my calendar

-I strictly manage my calendar to block time for deep thinking and avoid ad-hoc tasks.
+I strictly manage my calendar to block time for deep thinking and avoid ad-hoc interruptions.

 Unlearning isn’t about forgetting, but letting go.
 In tech, change is constant.
-We all need to unlearn to relearn.
+We all need to unlearn to relearn effectively.

 I am introverted

-I am social at work but prefer to recharge alone.
-I do not spend all day or night socialising.
+While I’m social at work, I prefer to recharge alone.
+I don’t spend all my free time socialising.

 hometown